Moray Firth Offshore Wind — Spatial Conflict Analysis

 Interactive map and full write-up coming soon.

-Coastal Norfolk Wind Farm— Spatial Suitability Analysis
+East Anglia Onshore Wind Farm — Spatial Suitability Analysis

 Tools: Python (geopandas, rasterio, scikit-learn, matplotlib), QGIS